sparks-baird/auto-paper/README.md

 ### Mathematica
 #### Beginner:
-Use CopyAs.."LaTeX"
+Use CopyAs.."LaTeX" preceded by one of the following:
 * Typeset equations in Mathematica
-* Can copy LaTeX or MathML into Mathematica (latter generally behaves better in my experience)
+* Copy LaTeX or MathML into Mathematica (latter generally behaves better in my experience) using e.g. [Mathpix Snipping Tool](mathpix.com)

 #### Advanced:
 Using `TeXport[]`